dxos/dxos/docs/content/composer/quick-start.md

   </div>
 </div>

-::: warning Caution
-## Technology Preview
+::: warning Technology Preview

-Composer is in technology preview, not yet ready for production.
-Feedback is sought to refine the product, and breaking changes may occur.
+Composer is not yet ready for production.
+There are bugs, and breaking changes may occur.
 Migration guides will be provided for version updates in the [release notes](https://github.com/dxos/dxos/releases).

-Talk to us on [Discord](https://discord.gg/eXVfryv3sW) with any feedback.
+All your feedback is most welcome on [Discord](https://discord.gg/eXVfryv3sW).
 :::

 ## Creating